adriankumar/biomed_soc_proj_2025/README.md

  `v2-servo-control-gui`: Uses velocity graph and no smoothing factor, contains corresponding esp_listening_code needed by esp to work with this GUI

+ `v3-servo-control-gui`: Has no velocity or smoothing factor (for now), GUI now uses raw pulse width values, allows cuonfiguration of pulse ranges, default values and dynamic pin assignment; allows basic sequence recording with updated visual display; has a command terminal for alterantive interactive interface; includes a video/camera display of robot eyes (no tracking implemented yet); ensure to upload this esp code before using the GUI.
+To run, execute `main.py`

  **For Biomed/Software Team:**
  - Refer to to `files > 2025 > software_files > python_env.docx` on teams channel for current python version and libraries needed to run this project; Any new libraries used need to be recorded in `python_env.docx`
  - Use `github desktop` or `git` to clone this main branch for up to date servo gui control